Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ocean temperatures around Florida on July 24.
 Photo: NOAA

 Jeff Masters, a former government meteorologist, said that while there is no official world record for sea surface temperature, a 2020 paper found the previous high of 37.6 degrees Celsius in Kuwait Bay.
-But because the new measurements were taken close to land, the influence of land and organic matter in the water may have made it too weak to claim the record.
+But because the new measurements were taken close to land, the influence of land and organic matter in the water may have made it too small to be considered a record.
 Unless there is photographic evidence that there is no debris, it will be difficult to confirm that the 37.8 degree record is valid.

 Sauna-like conditions may be fun for some, but prolonged periods of extreme heat are destroying coral reef ecosystems and the species that depend on them.
 Just days ago, the nonprofit Coral Restoration Foundation (CRF) announced that a reef in South Florida called Sombrero, which they have been restoring for more than a decade, had been destroyed.